ccao-data/data-architecture/documentation/design-docs/data-catalog.md

 "dbt":

 1. **dbt Cloud**: The SaaS version of dbt, including a web view with CI/CD, orchestration, monitoring, RBAC, and an IDE
-  * **Pros**: Provides all the features we want for a data catalog
+  * **Pros**: Provides a full-featured, hosted data catalog service
-  * **Cons**: Super expensive (minimum $100/seat/mo); we don't control it
+  * **Cons**: Super expensive (minimum $100/seat/mo); owned and operated by a VC-funded startup
 2. **dbt Core**: Open source CLI that dbt Cloud is built on top of
-  * **Pros**: Free and open source; we would have full control
+  * **Pros**: Free and open source; users have full control and ownership
-  * **Cons**: Basically only handles DAG builds (equivalent to e.g. CMake); orchestration/monitoring/etc would have to be handled by another tool
+  * **Cons**: Basically only handles DAG builds (equivalent to e.g. CMake); orchestration/monitoring has to be handled by another tool

-dbt Cloud would save us time in the short run, but is likely prohibitively expensive for our office, and we also have no guarantee how long the company will survive.
-Instead, it seems more prudent for us to build on top of dbt Core and integrate it with our own orchestration/monitoring/authentication services.
+dbt Cloud might save us time in the short run, but the process to get it approved and procured may take a number of months.
+It also seems risky to build our catalog on top of a VC-funded service, and the orchestration/monitoring tools it provides on top of the Core features are not high priority for us.
+As such, we think it would be  more prudent for us to build with dbt Core and design our own orchestration/monitoring/authentication integrations on top.
 Hence, when this doc refers to "dbt", we are actually referring to dbt Core.

 The downside of this choice is that we would have to choose a separate tool for